There's more than just a hidden trailer in the new 'Westworld' trailer

-Much like the hosts themselves, several "Westworld"-related sites starting behaving poorly.
-Is this the budding ARG we've come to expect from HBO and the showrunners??
+Much like the hosts themselves, several "Westworld"-related sites have starting behaving poorly.
+Is this the budding ARG we've come to expect from HBO and the showrunners?
 We know Delos is huge, but how deep does the rabbit hole really go?
 Seems like we're getting our first look.

 Hidden trailer in the trailer

-After watching Thursday's official full-length trailer for season two, Reddit users found a hidden code.
+After watching Thursday's official full-length trailer for season 2, Reddit users found a hidden code.

 Discover Westworld is having a 'recall'